-I’m Ryan Spletzer, a Software Developer in Information Research within R&D at Dow Chemical.
+I’m Ryan Spletzer, a Software and DevOps Engineer in Directory Services at Autodesk.

-I’ve had experience in backend and frontend development, mostly in the .NET and ASP.NET stacks, and I am of the biggest PowerShell fans you’ll ever meet.
+I’ve had experience in backend and (some) frontend development, mostly in the .NET and .NET Core stacks, and I am one of the biggest PowerShell fans you’ll ever meet.

 I enjoy working on and contributing to open source projects and would encourage anyone interested to peruse my GitHub account.

-Since graduating college from Michigan State University in 2012, I have worked at The Dow Chemical Company in Midland, Michigan.
+After graduating college from Michigan State University in 2012 with a degree in Supply Chain Management and Minors in Computer Science and Information Technology, I worked at The Dow Chemical Company in Midland, Michigan until March 2018.

 In my first role in Dow’s Information Systems department, I developed custom SharePoint and .NET solutions and applications as part of the Collaboration team.
-During this time I had the opportunity to worked on solutions and rollout of major implementations of SharePoint (FAST) Search 2010 and SharePoint Search 2013.
+During this time I also had the opportunity work on the rollout of major implementations of SharePoint (FAST) Search 2010 and SharePoint Search 2013.
 I also helped to support and create branding solutions and tools for managing SharePoint 2013 upgrades in Office 365 Dedicated.
-While in the group, I got his first exposure to managing TFS when rolling out an Enterprise TFS 2012 instance, and this was also my first opportunity where he learned major architectural and software design patterns, and gained key concepts around Application Lifecycle Management.
+While in the group, I got my first exposure to managing TFS when rolling out an Enterprise TFS 2012 instance.
+This role was also where I first learned major architectural and software design patterns and gained key concepts around Application Lifecycle Management.